 Thank you for visiting our website.
-My name is Chantelle Johnson and I am a Nationally Certified Counselor and a Licensed Professional Counselor in the state of North Carolina.
+My name is Chantelle Johnson and I am a Licensed Professional Counselor in the states of North Carolina, Virginia and Maryland.
 I am also a certified to use the PREPARE-ENRICH program for seriously dating couples, engaged couples and for marriage enrichment.

 I received a Masters of Arts degree in Counseling from Alliance Graduate School of Counseling.
 I also hold a Bachelor of Arts Degree in Business Management from NC State University and an Associates of Arts Degree in Fashion Design from the Fashion Institute of Technology in New York City, NY.
 Although my background is unique, I have always wanted to help others to overcome obstacles and achieve their God given dreams.

 By nature, I am a dreamer and in spite of my own personal obstacles, I have been blessed to live out many of my childhood dreams which were to be a singer, fashion designer and now a therapist.

 I grew up in North Carolina and spent some my younger years on a farm and was later raised in a part of town where I experienced and witnessed many of the societal ills that are often associated with living in a low income area in the South.
 It was not until my teen years did I realize that I was poor, Black and considered at-risk.
 With that realization, often came a sense of inferiority and conflicts in trying to fit in with my more affluent peers.

 When I was four years old, and yes, I can remember life back that far (actually even further back to before one) my mother shared with me the concept of God, a heavenly father that was out there who loved and was there to help people, including me.
 My mother became very active in church and by the age of 7 years old, I made the decision to accept Jesus as my personal savior and was baptized.